rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 Another unintended failure.
 Lint issues in the python tests.
 Flake provides excellent output for pep errors, so we know exactly what to fix based on the output.

-We can address those issues and then rerun the command which should result in the following:
+We can address those issues and then rerun the command, which should result in the following:

 ```
 ~/Projects/example_playbooks/nginx_install$ molecule test